The 10 Easiest Family Command Centers to Get Organized

 What is a Command Center?

 So what exactly is a command center?
 Well, it’s a designated space in your home that can be modified to fit your family’s needs.
-It usually includes a family calendar, a place for file folders (which hold papers, receipts, incoming mail, etc.), chalkboard for messages, a magnetic board for important notes, a menu plan, hooks for keys, a place to recharge electronics and possibly even a family binder.
+It usually includes a family calendar, a place for file folders (which hold papers, receipts, incoming mail, etc.), white board for messages, a magnetic board for important documents or photos, a menu plan, hooks for keys, a place to recharge electronics and possibly even a family binder.

 Now, obviously you will want to create a command center that is perfect for YOUR family.